DaJackkal/minimalist/README.md

 # Voila
 Open a browser and checkout the result on the following URL: http://localhost:8080/rest-spring-jdbc/rest/movies/ for the full list of movies or http://localhost:8080/rest-spring-jdbc/rest/movies/{id} for a given movie with the id

+# TODO
+- better user permission for volumes - right now, you need sudo access on host machine shared volumes to write
+- docker-compose with build included - there are some synchronization issues (maven build needs to be finished before web starts)
+- add a parent project for minimalist so other samples can be added under it